SudTechnology/hello-sud-plus-android/project/QuickStart/README_en.md

       1. Use Android Studio's Import Module feature to import SudMGPWrapper.
       2. Add the SudMGPWrapper dependency in the build.gradle file of the main project.
+      3. This module contains the SDK dependencies.
+For Google Play listing, please refer to the comments in the `SudMGPwrapper/build.gradle` file.

   ``` java
   build.gradle